-Haldane UK’s commitment to only every purchasing timbers from sustainable and well managed sources is well documented, so when we get asked for specific timbers for certain projects, we have to be very careful.
+Haldane UK’s commitment to only every purchasing timbers from sustainable and well-managed sources is well documented, so we have to be very careful when asked for specific timbers for certain projects.

 Every timber supplier must work within strict guidelines to ensure the products they are supplying are not having an adverse impact on the environment.